ppy/osu-wiki/wiki/Tournaments/oPHF/2018/en.md

 ### Game modes and scoring format

 - The tournament will host the following game modes: osu!, osu!taiko, osu!catch, osu!mania 4K, and osu!mania 7K.
-In addition, the tournament will use **Score v2** as its scoring format.
+In addition, the tournament will use **ScoreV2** as its scoring format.
 This requires players to play on the following osu!
 Builds: Stable (Latest), Beta, and Cutting Edge.

 ### Tournament formats